fobos123deimos/fast-wave/README.md

 ## ✨ Advantages

 - **Highly Efficient**: This package includes two fixed-point modules focused on speed.
-One is implemented using *Numba*, an open-source Just-in-Time (JIT) compiler, and the other module is implemented in *Cython*, a programming language that combines the ease of use of Python with the speed of C..
+One is implemented using *Numba*, an open-source Just-in-Time (JIT) compiler, and the other module is implemented in *Cython*, a programming language that combines the ease of use of Python with the speed of C.
 - **Highly Accurate**: The functions in this package have precision next to the precision of Wolfram Mathematica and MATLAB.
 In addition, there is a module just for calculating wave functions with arbitrary-precision using the *mpmath* package.
 - **Past response cache**: This package provides a caching module designed to enhance the performance of functions that take multiple positions of a *NumPy* array as input.
 By leveraging Python's functools.lru_cache, this module stores previously computed results, eliminating the need for redundant calculations.
 This caching module is inspired by the [caching module](https://github.com/XanaduAI/MrMustard/blob/develop/mrmustard/math/caching.py#L26) from Mr. Mustard, a package from the photonic quantum computing company Xanadu.